xdmnl/api-documentation/source/includes/_endpoints.md

 For `smtp` type channels, we will create an unvalidated SMTP channel.

-* In the response body, `address` is the **forwarding address**.
-To complete the SMTP validation process, [add the forwarding address to your email provider's settings](https://help.frontapp.com/t/632v5z/switch-from-gmailo365-to-smtp-forwarding).
+* In the response body returned, `address` is the **forwarding address**.

+* To complete the SMTP validation process, [add the forwarding address to your email provider's settings](https://help.frontapp.com/t/632v5z/switch-from-gmailo365-to-smtp-forwarding).

 For `custom` type channels: